 \section{Experiments and Results}

-It follows from the discussion in Section 3, where we introduced our metrics, that for interpretability of a classifier $C_D$ we are seeking simplification algorithms that have low complexity and yet at the same time high loyalty, or rather high kappa loyalty that takes into account any imbalance in the distribution between classes.
-In the first part of this section we investigate which of the four simplification algorithms introduced in Section 4 have the best complexity versus loyalty performance, and we will do this over a variety of characteristics of datasets $D$ as described in Section 5.2, while focusing on the CNN classifiers as explained in Section 5.3.
-In the last part of this section we focus on the simplification algorithms having the best performance and consider if the actual values we get for loyalty versus complexity are good enough to be used in an interpretability situation.
+It follows from the previous discussion (see Simplifications and Metrics section), where we introduced our metrics, that for interpretability of a classifier $C_D$ we are seeking simplification algorithms that have low complexity and yet at the same time high loyalty, or rather high kappa loyalty taking into account imbalances in the distribution between classes.

+We start this section with a small experiment\footnote{Code for this and later experiment can be found at \url{https://github.com/femartip/XAI_time_series}} showing that simplifications that use a subset of the original time points as pivot points, rather than introducing pivot points that do not exist in the original time series, are more faithful and will improve trustworthiness, as the pivot points retained are often high-impact time steps.
+In the following part of this section, we then investigate which of the four simplification algorithms have the best complexity versus loyalty performance, and we will do this over a variety of characteristics of dataset, while focusing exclusively on the Rocket classifiers (see Datasets and Classifiers section).
+In the last part of this section, we focus on the simplification algorithms having the best performance and show that the actual values we get for loyalty versus complexity are very good.